Musical Murders: A cozy mystery series

 The Symphony's annual Fourth of July extravaganza in the park features cannons, liberty bells, and fireworks.
 When a shifty Board member collecting donations is killed, Emily Wilson's friend, KC, is the prime suspect in the murder.
 Emily believes in KC's innocence, but faces personal danger when she sets out to find the true killer.
 Camel Press.
 Release Date TBA.

-For those of you who have asked for updates: I'm so excited to announce that editing on the first book of the Musical Murders series, Music is Murder, is finished and the publisher, Camel Press, has begun designing the book, including the cover.
-Woo Hoo!
+For those of you who have asked for updates: I am so excited to announce that Camel Press has tentatively scheduled the first book of the Musical Murders series, Music is Murder, for July, 2021 publication.
+Woo Hoo!!!